Busy, buzzing, and bustling.

 - The Big Apple hosts the world’s largest marathon.
 The first New York City Marathon took place in 1970.
 Today, the course runs through every single of the five boroughs and serves as a qualifying championship for the famous Boston Marathon.
 The race happens on the first Sunday of November.
 Since 1970, it has been canceled twice – in 2012 due to Hurricane Sandy, and in 2020 – because of the COVID-19 pandemic.

 - The New York City Subway system is the busiest in the United States.
 With 36 lines and 472 stops, it has the highest number of stations in the world.
-However, by annual ridership, New York takes the ninth place.
-Beijing tops the ranking with more than twice as many riders per year than The Big Apple.
+However, by annual ridership, New York takes ninth place.
+Beijing tops the ranking with more than twice as many riders per year as The Big Apple.

 - New York is home to some of the largest minority groups in the world.
 The Big Apple houses the largest Chinese population outside of Asia; the largest Puerto Rican population outside of Puerto Rico; and the largest Jewish population outside of Israel.
 This is among the most fun facts about New York.